-!
-Scope Content Please explain Row Scope Content Company- wide business depende water Descripti business on water Descripti business on water Descripti water-rel performs standard direct op Descripti water-rel standard procuren Referent internati standard widely-re water int Compan targets a Commitr align wit policy int such as Commitr beyond r compilar Commitr water-rel innovatic Commitr water-rel innovatic Commitr stakehol awarene educatio Commitr water-rel innovatic Commitr stakehol awarene educatio Commitr stakehol awarene educatio Commitr water-rel innovatic Commitr stakehol awarene educatio Commitr water-rel innovatic Commitr stakehol awarene educatio Commitr stakehol awarene educatio Commitr water-rel innovatic Commitr stakehol awarene educatio Commitr stakehol As a beverage company, KDP recognizes that we have a responsibility to be good stewards of water use in our operations, communities, and supply chain.
-Improving freshwater resources and ecosystems benefits our communities and our business.
-For these reasons, our water policy is company-wide.
-The policy includes.
-The business dependency on water as a primary ingredient in our products and critical to our agrocultural stupply chain, as well as the business impact on water through use in production processes and generation of manufacturing and domestic wastewater, commitment to meeting and exceeding drinking water standards, including local regulations and water quality regulators.
-Beyond regulatory complained, it establishes commitments to protection of water resources, expansion of equilable access to water and santation, innovation, building awareness and collaboration; alignment with public policy and water initiatives, acknowledging the Human Right to Water, and supporting SDG 6; commitment to setting water efficiency, conservation and restoration targets as well as assessingly water use across our operations therefore a constraint invasion in the production.
-We promote collective, conservation of water stewards practices with suppliers, encouraging them to optimize consumption and massure and minimize water impacts via our Code of Conduct, and via product-specific standards and business practices.
-Our policy includes statements of commitment to vater innovation and procurement-specifically to investing in and encouraging use of new technologies, (e.g., irrigation methods, plant) when the opticion to consumers, employees, suppliers and other stakeholders on actions they can take to address the vater crisis locally and ploatiny.
-The water policy informs internal and external actions, which is founded on several of the principles and frameworks outlined and referenced in our policy.
+Row Company Description of the As a beverage company, KDP recognizes that we have a responsibility to be good stewards of water use in our operations, communities, and supply chain.
+Improving wide scope (including freshwater resources and ecosystems benefits our communities and our business.
+For these reasons, our water policy is companywide.
+The policy includes: The business dependency on water as a primary ingredient in our products and critical to our agricultural supply chain, as well as the business impact on water through use in production value chain processes and generation of manufacturing and domestic wastewater; commitment to meeting and exceeding drinking water standards, including local regulations and water stages) covered by the policy quality regulations.
+Beyond regulatory compliance, it establishes commitments to protection of water resources, expansion of equitable access to water and sanitation Description of innovation, building awareness and collaboration; alignment with public policy and water initiatives, acknowledging the Human Right to Water, and supporting SDG 6; business commitment to setting water efficiency, conservation and restoration targets as well as assessing water use across our operations to understand our water footprint.
+Our policy highlights environmental linkages such as climate change by emphasizing impacts on water quality and availability (e.g., rainfall changes may affect agriculture and inputs to dependency on water production).
+We promote collective action via sharing of water stewardship practices with suppliers, encouraging them to optimize consumption and measure and minimize Description of water impacts via our Code of Conduct, and via product-specific standards and business practices.
+Our policy includes statements of commitment to: water innovation and business impact procurement -specifically to investing in and encouraging use of new technologies, (e.g., irrigation methods, plant varieties) throughout the value chain; and stakeholder on water awareness and education by raising awareness of our impact on water resources and educating our consumers, employees, suppliers and other stakeholders on actions they can take to address the water crisis locally and globally.
+The water policy informs internal and external actions.
+With the formation of our internal water optimization team in Commitment to align with 2019, we refer to the policy as a foundational part of our charter.
+Externally, we strive to meet and exceed the expectations of stakeholders through our water stewardship work international which is founded on several of the principles and frameworks outlined and referenced in our policy. frameworks.
+KDP Water Policy 2019 (3).pdf standards, and widely-recognized water initiatives Commitment to prevent, minimize and control pollution Commitment to safely managed Water, Sanitation and Hygiene (WASH) in local communities Commitment to stakeholder education and capacity building on water security Commitment to water stewardship and/or collective action Commitment to the conservation of freshwater ecosystems Commitments beyond regulator compliance Reference to company water related targets Acknowledgement of the human right to water and sanitation Recognition of environmenta linkages, for example, due to climate change